 I have a tan - can I still have a colour session?

 If you usually have a tan, real or otherwise, then yes.
-If it’s unusual for you, it may be better to let it fade for a few days so you see how colours will usually look on you when we talk through your palette.
+If it’s unusual for you, it may be better to let it fade for a week or two so we see how colours will usually look on you.

 Can my colours change over time?